 Enrollment in this program is offered to high school juniors and seniors enrolled in a participating area high school.
-Currently, Reynolds Community College has agreements to offer the Dual Enrollment program with the following schools or school systems: Charlottesville Albemarle Technical Education Center (CATEC), Goochland County, Hanover County, Henrico County, Powhatan County, Richmond City, Grace Christian School, and Salem Christian School.
+Currently, Reynolds Community College has agreements to offer the Dual Enrollment program with the following schools or school systems: Charlottesville Albemarle Technical Education Center (CATEC), CodeRVA, Culpeper County, Goochland County, Hanover County, Henrico County, Powhatan County, and Richmond City.

 How do I enroll?

 The first step is to meet with your school counselor to discuss your dual enrollment options.
 Students must complete the Reynolds Community College online application.They must then submit two additional forms, the Dual Enrollment Course Request form and a Residency form.

 Once the application has been processed, students will receive a Student ID number, a username, and password.
 Students should immediately log into their MyReynolds account with the username and password.
 Students will need the Student ID number to complete the Dual Enrollment forms as well as to take the placement tests.